Birds, Farms and a Carolina Girl – Meghan Hertel

 Few of her friends lived in the same Pinehurst, North Carolina neighborhood, so Meghan was left with the trees, rocks and her imagination to pass the time.
 She didn’t know it then, but those days under the southern sun would play a vital role in shaping her adult life.

-One day on the job, in what is still a mystery to her, Meghan put the farmer’s tractor out of commission.
+“After putting the farmer’s tractor out of commission.
 The writing was in the soil.
-It was time to move on from the grueling demands of being a farming assistant.
+It was time for me to move on.”

 Landing in Sacramento, Meghan believed she could blend her understanding of farming with her love for nature.